Skip to Main Content

 Type of Support Needed Who to Contact

-General questions about the program - Ambassadors & FAQ
+General questions about the program - About the Program sections of our website

-Questions about experiences in the program or concentrations Counseling Ambassadors
+Questions about student experiences in the program and concentrations Counseling Ambassadors

-Questions about the Cal State Apply application - grad_admissions@csus.edu
+Questions about the online application and/or the Cal State Apply application - grad_admissions@csus.edu

 - Future Graduate Students page